Nethereum/Nethereum.Unity.Webgl/README.md

 # Nethereum.Unity.Webgl
-Nethereum Unity Webgl sample starter (WIP)
+Nethereum Unity Webgl sample starter

 Example on how to integrate a WebGl unity project with Metamask, Deploy an ERC721 smartcontract (NFT) and interact with the smart contract minting a token and retrieving the asset (image) associated with it.